tszheichoi/awesome-sensor-logger/README.md

 - Sensor Data Augmentation by Resampling for Contrastive Learning for Human Activity Recognition: https://arxiv.org/pdf/2109.02054.pdf

 ### Mapping GPS Tracks
-Use tools like Folium, which is built on top of leaflet.js to overlap GPS tracks on a map
+Use tools like Folium, which is built on top of leaflet.js to overlay GPS tracks on a map
 - https://towardsdatascience.com/build-interactive-gps-activity-maps-from-gpx-files-using-folium-cf9eebba1fe7
 - https://towardsdatascience.com/simple-gps-data-visualization-using-python-and-open-street-maps-50f992e9b676